Purveyors and Dealers of Americana / Patented & Mechanical Antiques

 If you contact me and expect a response, you have to

-enough information for me to determine I am interested.
+enough information for me to determine I am interested in what you have.
 In other words did you send me a pic and

 tell me how much it was?